graemet-umich/bikesharing/README.md

 ### Top Starting Locations

-The top starting locations for citibike trips was plotted, where larger and darker blue circles indicate greater usage.
+The top starting locations for citibike trips were plotted, where larger and darker blue circles indicate greater usage.
 The most heavily used location(s) originated 16,564 trips during August 2019.
 Note that each individual station can be distinctly observed.

 The greatest number of trips originated in Manhattan.
 Some high volume stations are found in Hell's Kitchen, Midtown East, the southwest side of Lower Manhattan, and along the southwest side of Central Park.
 One can see the absence of stations within Central Park.